 Search or translate a word just by touching it

 This form of search is one of the simplest, but for some reason, it is not well-known by users.
-Just press on a word or phrase of the text to select it and the edit menu will appear.
-Tap on the dot icon to the right of that bar and it will expand showing the options Translate and Web Search.
+Just press on a word or phrase of the text to select it, and the edit menu will appear.
+Tap on the dot icon to the right of that bar, and it will expand, showing Translate and Web Search options.
 Choose the one that best suits what you need to do with that word.

 Add the start button

 On some devices, the Chrome home button remains visible at all times next to the notification bar.
 This happens because some manufacturers make use of customization options in the APK file they used to install Chrome from the source.
 You can add this start button in Chrome for Android even when the manufacturer has not done it for you.